EPC

 EPC Documentation Process

-Accurate records of updates and modifications help maintain compliance and facilitate the EPC renewal process.
+Maintaining accurate records of upgrades and modifications supports compliance and simplifies the renewal process.

 EPC Validity Exceptions

-Certain properties, like temporary buildings or places of worship, may have exceptions to standard EPC requirements.
+Certain property types—such as temporary buildings or places of worship—may be exempt from standard EPC requirements.

 EPC for Commercial vs Residential Properties